Privacy Notice for Users Who Apply or Sign Up for a Square Account or Other Services

-- If we believe that disclosure is reasonably necessary (i) to comply with any applicable law, regulation, legal process or governmental request (e.g., from tax authorities, law enforcement agencies, etc.); (ii) to enforce or comply with our General Terms or other applicable agreements or policies; (iii) to protect our or our customers’ rights or property or the security or integrity of our Services; or (iv) to protect us, users of our Services or the public from harm, fraud, or potentially prohibited or illegal activities
+- If we believe that disclosure is reasonably necessary (i) to comply with any applicable law, regulation, legal process or governmental request (e.g., from creditors, tax authorities, law enforcement agencies, in response to a garnishment, levy, or lien notice, etc.); (ii) to establish, exercise or defend our legal rights; (iii) to enforce or comply with our General Terms or other applicable agreements or policies; (iv) to protect our or our customers’ rights or property, or the security or integrity of our Services; (v) for an investigation of suspected or actual illegal activity; or (vi) to protect us, users of our Services or the public from harm, fraud, or potentially prohibited or illegal activities.

 Aggregated and Anonymised Information

-- We also share (within our group of companies or with third parties) aggregated and anonymised information that does not specifically identify you or any individual user of our Services.
+- We also may share (within our group of companies or affiliates, or with service providers or other third parties) aggregated and anonymized information that does not specifically identify you or any individual user of our Services.

 COOKIES AND OTHER SIMILAR TECHNOLOGIES

-- Remember that you have visited us or used the Services before.
-This allows us to identify the number of unique visitors we receive, so that we can provide enough capacity to accommodate all of our users.
+- Remember your information so you do not have to re- enter it.
+This allows us to identify the number of unique visitors we receive, so that we can provide enough capacity to accommodate all of our users;

-- Customise elements of the promotional layout and/or content of our Services.
+- Tailor and customise elements of the promotional layout and content of our online services to your preferences;

-- Allow our business partners (including third parties) to use these tracking technologies to track your behaviour on our behalf on our Platform (including when you use multiple devices) and on partner websites.
+- Allow our business partners (including third parties) to use these tracking technologies to track your behaviour on our behalf on our Services (including when you use multiple devices) and on our partner websites

-- Enable third parties to collect data about the way you interact across sites outside of our Services.
+- Enable third parties to track how you interact across sites outside of our Services; and

 - Collect anonymous statistical information about how you use the Services (including the length of your web or application session) and the location from which you access the Services, so that we can improve the Services and learn which elements and functions of the Services are most popular with our users.